Integrable systems, toric degenerations and Okounkov bodies: Introduction

-We now briefly sketch the idea of the proofs of our main results. { The essential ingredient in the proofs of Theorems A and B is the so-called ``gradient-Hamiltonian vector field''} (defined by Ruan \cite{Ruan} and also used by Nishinou-Nohara-Ueno \cite{NNU}) on $\X$, where we think of $\X$ as a {K\"ahler} space by embedding it into the product of an appropriate projective space with $\c$. { The proofs of Theorems C and D rely on a toric degeneration from $X$ to a toric variety $X_0$ (the normalization of which is the toric variety corresponding to the polytope $\Delta = \Delta(R)$)}, discussed in detail by Anderson \cite{Anderson10}.
-(In fact, the existence of a toric degeneration from an algebra to its semigroup algebra associated to a valuation is proven already by Teissier in \cite{Te99}.)
+We now briefly sketch the ideas of the proofs of our main results.
+The essential ingredient in the proof of Theorem A is the so-called ``gradient-Hamiltonian vector field'' (defined by Ruan \cite{Ruan} and also used by Nishinou-Nohara-Ueno \cite{NNU}) on $\X$, where we think of $\X$ as a {K\"ahler} space by embedding it into the product of an appropriate projective space with $\c$.
+The proof of Theorem B relies on a toric degeneration from $X$ to a toric variety $X_0$ (the normalization of which is the toric variety corresponding to the polytope $\Delta = \Delta(R)$), discussed in detail by Anderson \cite{Anderson10}.
 Let $\pi:\X \to \c$ denote the flat family with special fiber $\pi^{-1}(0) \cong X_0$ and $\pi^{-1}(z) = X_z \cong X$ for $z \neq 0$.
 Since toric varieties are integrable systems (see Example~\ref{example:intro toric} above), {the essential idea is to ``pull back'' the integrable system on $X_0$ to one on $X$ using the gradient-Hamiltonian vector field. } The main technicalities which must be overcome in order to make {this idea} rigorous is to appropriately deal with the singular points of $\X$ and prove that the $f_i$ thus constructed may be continuously extended to all of $X$.
-It turns out that, in order to deal with this issue, we need a subtle generalization of the famous \L{}ojasiewicz inequality. {Finally, we note that since we use both algebro-geometric and differential-geometric techniques in our arguments, we work with both the Zariski and the classical (analytic) topologies on algebraic varieties.
-We have attempted to make clear in our statements which topology is meant.}
+It turns out that, in order to deal with this issue, we need a subtle generalization of the famous \L{}ojasiewicz inequality.
+Finally, we note that since we use both algebro-geometric and differential-geometric techniques in our arguments, we work with both the Zariski and the classical (analytic) topologies on algebraic varieties.
+We have attempted to make clear in our statements which topology is meant.

 \textbf{Acknowledgements.} As {we were preparing this manuscript, we learned} that Allen Knutson had roughly predicted our result in the MathOverflow discussion thread mentioned above.
-We thank Allen for encouraging us to work out these ideas carefully. { We also thank Chris Manon and Dave Anderson for useful discussions.
-In particular, Dave Anderson provided the statement and proof of Theorem~\ref{th-sing-family}.}
+We thank Allen for encouraging us to work out these ideas carefully.
+We also thank Chris Manon and Dave Anderson for useful discussions.
+Finally, we thank the anonymous referees for useful comments which greatly improved the paper and for pointing out a short proof for Proposition~\ref{prop-sing-family}.